niftynei/droidtalks/drawables/drawables.md

 ^ So.
 Drawables.
 A few years ago at Devoxx 2013, an Android developer Cyril Mottier gave an excellent talk on Drawables, entitled Mastering Android Drawables.

 ^ In many ways, that talk was the inspiration for this one.

-^ I'd like to pick up from where Monsieur Mottier left off.
-Let's get into the specifics of the drawables APIs.
+^ I'd like to pick up from where Cyril Mottier's talk left off and get into the specifics of the drawables APIs.

 ^ First I'll talk a bit about how they fit into a View’s measurement/layout/draw cycles.
-Then Jamie will take us through what's changed in Drawable with Lollipop's release.
+Then we'll go through what's changed in Drawable with Lollipop's release.

 ---